AGalanis97/Direct-shotgun-metagenomics-pub/README.md

 # Direct shotgun metagenomics captures species abundance of honey samples
-This repository contains all files and code to reproduce the results in the publication [add link].
+This repository contains all files and code to reproduce the results in the publication [Bee foraging preferences, microbiota and pathogens revealed by direct shotgun metagenomics of honey](https://www.biorxiv.org/content/10.1101/2021.06.09.447678v1).
+Currently on bioRxiv.
 <p>When running the code from scripts, there is no need to change working directories - all paths are relative to the R project file located in this repository.</p>

 ## Folders